ovhlabs/knowledge-base/en/_posts/2015-02-14-how-to-run-bottle-uwsgi-nginx.markdown

 vacuum = true
 ```

-In order to get _uWSGI_ to start your application, you need to replicate your configuration file in the _apps-enabled_ folder.
+In order to get _uWSGI_ to start your application, you need to replicate your configuration file in the ``apps-enabled`` folder.
 We will be using a simple [symlink](http://en.wikipedia.org/wiki/Symbolic_link) to "copy" over the file.
-This will make maintenance of the configuration easier in the future.
+This will make maintenance of the configuration easier in the future as you will only need to edit the file in ``apps-available`` to make the changes in both places.

 ```bash
 sudo ln -s /etc/uwsgi/apps-available/hello-runabove.ini /etc/uwsgi/apps-enabled/hello-runabove.ini